open-component-model/ocm/docs/reference/ocm.md

 The value can be a simple type or a json string for complex values.
 The following attributes are supported:
+- <code>github.com/mandelsoft/oci/cache</code> [<code>cache</code>]: *string*
+  Filesystem folder to use for caching OCI blobs
 - <code>github.com/mandelsoft/ocm/compat</code> [<code>compat</code>]: *bool*
   Compatibility mode: Avoid generic local access methods and prefer type specific ones.
+- <code>github.com/mandelsoft/ocm/keeplocalblob</code> [<code>keeplocalblob</code>]: *bool*
+  Keep local blobs when importing OCI artefacts to oci registries from localBlob access methods.
+By default they will be expanded to OCT artefacts with the access method ociRegistry.
+If this option is set to true, they will be stored as local blobs, also.
+The access methid will be localBlob with a nested ociRegistry access method for describing the global access.
 - <code>github.com/mandelsoft/ocm/signing</code>: *bool*
   Public and private Key settings.
   <pre>